emilija-smitaite/review-a-restaurant/README.md

 11. Materialize:
 - Materialize was used to assist with the responsiveness and styling of the website.
 12. Font Awesome:
-- Font Awesome was used to style icons in the quiz outcome paragraph.
+- Font Awesome was used to style icons in the nav bar.
 13. Web Formatter:
 - Web Formatter was used to add proper indentation and improve readability on HTML files.